scylladb/scylladb/docs/dev/topology-over-raft.md

 Tablets can undergo a process called "transition", which performs some maintenance action on the tablet which is globally driven by the topology change coordinator and serialized per-tablet.
 Transition can be one of:

- * migration - tablet replica is moved from one shard to another (possibly on a different node)
+ * migration - tablet replica is moved from one shard to another on a different node

+ * intranode_migration - tablet replica is moved from one shard to another within the same node

  * rebuild - new tablet replica is rebuilt from existing ones, possibly dropping old replica afterwards (on node removal or replace)